spacebanana420/Kerolauncher/README.md

 # Kerolauncher
 Kerolauncher is a cross-platform CLI launcher for launching games and general programs.
 The launcher makes it fast and convenient to launch your programs and games from 1 source while also providing support for backups, custom commands, and more.
 The main target operative systems are Linux-based operative systems and Windows.

-You can play native games or use Wine, Lutris or even emulators!
+You can play native games or use Wine, Lutris and even emulators!

 ### Current supported consoles:
 * DS/DSi